March 3, 2026

 Another important advantage of using AI for your business emails is that it can help your team communication, by providing a consistent and professional tone throughout all of your emails, no matter who’s sending the email.
 It can be especially useful for your team to provide better customer service.

-Imagine having a virtual assistant to who you can delegate email responses, freeing up your time for more important tasks.
+Imagine having a virtual assistant to whom you can delegate email responses, freeing up your time for more important tasks.
 An AI that understands the context of your emails and provides accurate responses, saving you the time of crafting the perfect response.

 The AI email assistants we’ll explore are meant to help you write and (sometimes) reply to emails more efficiently.